William E. A. Axon: Early life

 Axon was born in Chorlton-on-Medlock, Manchester, on 13 January 1846.
-He was the illegitimate child of Edward Armytage, a clothing manufacturer, and Lydia Whitehead, a 15 year old servant girl in his household.
-He was later adopted by the Axon family and took on their surname.
-His adoptive family faced financial struggles, and his fragile health kept him from attending regular school.
-Instead, he gained literacy skills from his adoptive sisters and a Baptist Sunday school in Hulme.
-From a young age, he displayed a remarkable ability to absorb knowledge, an extraordinary memory, and a deep love of books and learning.
+He was the illegitimate child of Edward Armytage, a clothing manufacturer, and Lydia Whitehead, a 15-year-old servant in Armytage's household.
+He was later adopted by the Axon family and took their surname.
+His adoptive family had financial difficulties, and ill health prevented him from attending regular school.
+He learned to read through his adoptive sisters and a Baptist Sunday school in Hulme.